gosukiwi/vimo/lessons/lesson-6.md

 writing code.

 # Browsing files
 As you have seen, you can use `<space>f` to open and search for files.
-What

-# Surround and Matching Pairs
-Surrounds and change tags

-# ADVANCED
-# Marks
-# Macros
+Sometimes you just don't know the name of the file, it those cases it feels easier to just see the contents of some folder.

+In that case, you can use the file browser by pressing `<space>F` for _Files_ or `-` for short.

+You can use `-` to go up one level.
+Press `<enter>` to open a file and `%` to create a new file.

+Moving, renaming and changing files is not implemented, because of the UNIX philosophy, this plugin tries not to do too much.

+If you want to rename, move or delete a file, you can always use the terminal:

+    $ mv old-file new-file
+    $ rm some-other-file